Privacy Policy

 - Where the processing of your personal data is based on your consent, you have the right to withdraw your consent at any time.
 Withdrawing your consent means that we will not make use of your data any longer.
 However, use made of your data in the past remains valid.

-You have the right to object, on grounds relating to your particular situation, at any time to the processing of your personal data which is based on our legitimate interests (article 6.1.f of the GDPR).
-To exercise your rights, please send us an email to [email protected] together with a proof of your identity.
-Please note that you always have the right to lodge a complaint with the Data Protection Authority of the European country of your choice.
+You are entitled to object to the processing of your personal data which is based on our legitimate interests.
+To exercise your rights, please send an email to [email protected] together with a proof of your identity.
+You always have the right to lodge a complaint with the Data Protection Authority of the European country of your choice.